 Alternative borrowing options if you have a poor credit rating

-If you need to borrow some money for a purchase and you can afford the repayments, there are other options beyond credit cards and personal loans.
+If you need to borrow some money and you can afford the repayments, there are other options beyond credit cards and personal loans.

 Budgeting loans from the Social Fund